jvelascoal/CARP-VD-Benchmark-Instances/README.md

 These instances accompany the paper:

-> H.-A. Pérez-Vicente, L. E. Urbán-Rivero, J. Velasco.
+> H.-A. Pérez-Vicente, J. Velasco, L. E. Urbán-Rivero.
 > *A Two-stage Matheuristic for the Capacitated Arc Routing Problem with
 > Vehicle Dependence.* (Submitted, 2026.)